cityssm/itWorkshops/2018-01-excel/speakingNotes.md

 **Power Query**

-Filter “AffectsGarbageCollection” to only show “TRUE”.
+Filter "AffectsGarbageCollection" to only show "TRUE".
 -	Close and Load.

 **Workbook**